The 10 Meter South Pole Telescope: Optics

 \subsection{Optical design}

 The SPT (see Figure~\ref{TelescopePicture}) is an offset classical Gregorian design.
 We chose this because: (1) the unblocked aperture minimizes noise and ground pickup, which is a serious problem for observations of faint, low-contrast emission such as the CMB; (2) a Gregorian configuration provides an image of the primary for a chopper or Lyot stop for future receivers; (3) the secondary in a Gregorian design is concave, which makes testing of the mirror easier; and (4) the paraboloidal primary of the classical form allows us to change the focal length of the secondary for future receivers.
-An aplanatic design offers a wider field of view (\citealt{HananyMarrone02}) but the focal length of the secondary cannot be changed much and the focal surface is more curved.
-The optical configuration of the SPT is unusually simple because the detectors are at the Gregory focus (see Figure~\ref{OpticsLayout} and \citet{Padin08b}).
+An aplanatic design offers a wider field of view (\citealt{hanany02}) but the focal length of the secondary cannot be changed much and the focal surface is more curved.
+The optical configuration of the SPT is unusually simple because the detectors are at the Gregory focus (see Figure~\ref{OpticsLayout} and \citet{padin08}).
 There are just 2 mirrors (primary and secondary) and a lens (to make the final focus telecentric and improve the illumination of the secondary).
 This scheme gives low loss, scattering and instrumental polarization, and makes alignment easy.
 The field of view is roughly $\lambda \left( \mbox{mm} \right) \times 0.7$ degrees and is limited mainly by coma.

 The primary has a 10 m diameter aperture with a focal length of 7 m.
 Prime focus is 300 mm below the bottom of the primary.
 This arrangement gives a reasonable compromise between aberrations, ease of manufacture, and the size of the secondary support structure.
+For more detailed parameters of the telescope optics, see Figure 2 and Table 1 of \citet{padin08}.

 Millimeter-wave telescopes usually have a chopping mirror that quickly scans or switches the beam to \textquotedblleft freeze\textquotedblright\ atmospheric and gain fluctuations.
 A chopping secondary is sometimes used, but telescopes with a wide field of view usually have a flat chopping mirror at an image of the primary.
 The image of the primary just after a Gregorian secondary is a common choice.
 Wide field designs favor a fast secondary, to keep the size of the focal plane reasonable, but this gives a poor image of the primary and increases chop-synchronous offsets.
 For the SPT, we decided to abandon a chopper in favor of rapidly scanning the entire telescope.
 This works for the low-impedance TES bolometers and frequency domain readout in our receiver, but could be a problem for semiconductor bolometers, which are typically sensitive to vibration from the telescope drives.
 Avoiding a chopper was an important choice because it allowed us to make the Gregory focus fast enough to feed the detectors directly.